SteffenPL/BoundedDegreeGraphs.jl/README.md

 [![Build Status](https://github.com/SteffenPL/BoundedDegreeGraphs.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/SteffenPL/BoundedDegreeGraphs.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![Coverage](https://codecov.io/gh/SteffenPL/BoundedDegreeGraphs.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/SteffenPL/BoundedDegreeGraphs.jl)

-**Work in progress!**
---
+> The package is currently under development and should be considered as work in progress!
+The interface and implementation might change in the future.

-This package provides simple graph types which do preallocate data such that the operations `add_edge!, rem_edge!, has_edge` are in-place for bounded degree graphs.
+This package provides simple graph types which do preallocate data such that the operations `add_edge!, rem_edge!, has_edge` are in-place for bounded degree graphs (also called uniformly sparse graphs).
-(If the degree is exeeded, then the type might occasionally allocate, but still works.)

 The preallocated memory is of size `n_edges * degree * sizeof(edgetype(g))`.
+If the degree is exeeded, then the type might occasionally allocate, but still works.

 So far, the effective speed-up is only moderate.
-However, it might be useful during the typical hunt for allocations.
+However, it is helpful in settings where allocations need to be avoided.

+### Application in agent-based modelling
+_The original application is for biological modelling of cell migration, where one has to dynamically create and destroy adhesive contacts between cells.
+Due to geometric constraints the resulting graph is of bounded degree._

 ## Usage